artica/website/_posts/blog/2012-10-01-360o-projection-at-tryangle.markdown

 title: "360º Projection at TryAngle"
 categories: blog
 excerpt: "TryAngle is a great artistic iniciative sponsored by the European Culture Programme, it had three labs, and one of the labs was at the \"O Espaço do Tempo\" in Montemor-o-Novo."
-longexcerpt: "TryAngle is a great artistic iniciative sponsored by the European Culture Programme, it had three labs, and one of the labs was at the \"O Espaço do Tempo\" in Montemor-o-Novo.Two artists had this great idea of a video projection inside a cylinder, with a 360º panoramic view of \"Praça de Touros de Montemor\" filled with persons, where each person represented a degree.
+longexcerpt: "TryAngle is a great artistic iniciative sponsored by the European Culture Programme, it had three labs, and one of the labs was at the \"O Espaço do Tempo\" in Montemor-o-Novo.
+Two artists had this great idea of a video projection inside a cylinder, with a 360º panoramic view of \"Praça de Touros de Montemor\" filled with persons, where each person represented a degree.
 Guess who they called to stich the 18 photos, and set all the projection system inside an empty cylinder.. ? :)"
 thumbnail: /assets/thumbs/2012-10-01-360o-projection-at-tryangle-1.jpg
 frontimage: /assets/images/2012-10-01-360o-projection-at-tryangle-1.jpg
 ---